HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

 - Concurrent user: The number of virtual users actively sending requests to the target application simultaneously.

-- Thread Groups: Concurrent users are simulated using Thread Groups and are configured using the Threads (Users), the Ramp-up Period, and the Loop Count.
+- Thread groups: Concurrent users are simulated using thread groups and are configured using the threads (Users), the ramp-up period, and the loop count.
     - Number of Threads (Users): The number of concurrent users.
     - Ramp-up Period: The time taken to start all the Threads (Users).
     - Loop Count: The number of iterations each user performs.